David Lumsden (musician): Publications

 Lumsden published two books: An Anthology of English Lute Music, 1954; and Thomas Robinson’s Schoole of Musicke, 1603, 1971.
 He contributed articles to publications including The Listener; The Score; Music & Letters; the Galpin Society Journal; La Luth et sa Musique; and La Musique de la Renaissance.
+He provided the introduction to The Treasury of English Church Music, Volume 5, in 1965.